ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 Pushing to WandB (data as well, but only test and only once)

+Creating the demo for the geoguessr wizard and how we are deploying the model in this real-world scenario

 ___
 **Requirements:**
 1. Practical Application: This section emphasizes the practical aspect of machine learning.
 It’s not just about building models but also about deploying them effectively in real-world scenarios.